- About Coverfox

 Yes, in this case you are the policyholder and the child will get a lump sum in case of the policyholder's death.

-Can I change the beneficiary of my endowment plan mid-way?
+Can I change the beneficiary of my endowment policy mid-way?

 Yes the beneficiary can be changed during the tenure of the policy.
 In this case the insurer needs to be informed.

 Do I need a large set of documents to buy an endowment plan?